-The Help Group is widely regarded for its high standards of excellence, unique scope and breadth of services.
-Through its public awareness and outreach programs, graduate and postgraduate professional training, applied research, conferences and seminars, parent education programs, publications, and efforts at the state and national levels, The Help Group touches the lives of children with special needs and their families throughout the United States and in other parts of the world.
+The Help Group is widely regarded for its high standards of excellence and unique scope and breadth of services.
+Through its public awareness and outreach programs, university partnerships, applied research, graduate and postgraduate professional training, conferences and seminars, parent education programs, publications, and public policy efforts, The Help Group touches the lives of children with special needs and their families throughout the United States and in other parts of the world.